evilsocket/libgibsonclient/README.md

         -u, --unix UNIX_SOCKET_PATH Unix socket path of Gibson instance ( overrides TCP arguments ).
         -t, --timeout               Timeout in milliseconds of the socket ( default to 1000 ).

-Let's say you want to connect to your local Gibson UNIX domain socket.
+Let's say you want to connect to your local Gibson UNIX domain socket ( this is the default behaviour if gibson-cli is invoked without command line arguments ).

     gibson-cli -u /var/run/gibson.sock

+Or simply

+    gibson-cli

 Then, use the ':help' ( or just ':h' ) shortcut to get a list of available commands.